-Rather than killing all of us, as God should of (and as he had before in the days of Noah), God killed Jesus the God-man.
+Rather than killing all of us, as God should have, and as he did in the days of Noah, God killed Jesus the God-man.

 Yet let us turn to the Synoptic gospels.
-That is, Mark and Luke and Matthew, who copies Mark and added some extra bits.
+That is, Mark, and Luke and Matthew, who both adapt Mark’s stories and add some of their own.
 Jesus says nothing about being a new sacrifice, or a new high priest, or any kind of channel for our forgiveness.

 Even Matthew, who was keen to affirm the validity of the old Covenants, records Jesus placing himself in the tradition of Jeremiah, Amos and Micah, who claimed that God desires mercy, not sacrifice.
-(He alone does add to Jesus’ words concerning the wine of the last supper, “poured out for many for the forgiveness of sins”)
+(Matthew alone does add to Jesus’ words concerning the wine of the last supper, “poured out for many (not all) for the forgiveness of sins”)

 Since Jesus thought that God desired mercy, not sacrifice, why do so many Christians think he was a sacrifice?